justincbagley/piranha/README.md

 The DOI for ```PIrANHA```, via [Zenodo](https://zenodo.org), is as follows:  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.890815.svg)](https://doi.org/10.5281/zenodo.890815).
 Here are some examples of citing PIrANHA using the DOI:

   Bagley, J.C.
-2017.
-PIrANHA.
+2019.
+PIrANHA v0.1.7.
 GitHub package, Available at: http://doi.org/10.5281/zenodo.596766.

   Bagley, J.C.
-2017.
+2019.
 PIrANHA.
 Zenodo, Available at: http://doi.org/10.5281/zenodo.596766.

 ## INTRODUCTION

 *Taking steps towards automating boring stuff during analyses of genetic data in phylogenomics & phylogeography...*

-**```PIrANHA```** v0.1.6.1 is a repository of shell scripts and R scripts written by the author, as well as additional code (R, Perl, and Python scripts) from other authors, that is designed to help automate processing and analysis of DNA sequence data in phylogenetics and phylogeography research projects (Avise 2000; Felsensetin 2004).
+**```PIrANHA```** v0.1.7 is a repository of shell scripts and R scripts written by the author, as well as additional code (R, Perl, and Python scripts) from other authors, that is designed to help automate processing and analysis of DNA sequence data in phylogenetics and phylogeography research projects (Avise 2000; Felsensetin 2004).
 PIrANHA is fully command line-based and, rather than being structured as a single pipeline, it contains a series of scripts, some of which form pipelines, for aiding or completing tasks during evolutionary analyses of genetic data.
 Currently, PIrANHA scripts facilitate running or linking the following software programs:

 - **```pyRAD```** (Eaton 2014) or **```ipyrad```** (Eaton and Overcast 2016)
 - **```PartitionFinder```** (Lanfear et al. 2012, 2016)